 These birds can come in any color that you’ll find solid cockatiels in.
-But Pieds display a range of these colors in seemingly random patterns of blotches, splotches, and patches.
-For instance, grey-colored pied cockatiels might be grey with white patches.
-On the other hand, a cinnamon pied would display a range of yellows and cinnamons.
+But pieds display a range of these colors in seemingly random patterns of blotches, splotches, and patches.
+For instance, gray-colored pied cockatiels might be gray with white patches.
+On the other hand, a cinnamon pied would display a range of yellow and cinnamon colors.

 Cockatiels with a single pied gene often have yellow or white feathers in a few random locations, like a toenail or a few wing feathers.
 Birds with two of the pied gene can display much larger and more numerous color patches.

 The most desirable pied cockatiels have symmetrical patterning that matches from the left to the right side of the bird.
 This is incredibly rare though since you can’t predict it when breeding.

 There are three main variations of pied cockatiels: